 If you’re in control and confident, so are they.

 So how to we deal with that difficult audience member?

-I get asked this question from my clients so from time to time, so here are some strategies!
+We get asked this question from our clients from time to time.
 Here are some ideas that will help you keep control and credibility.

-- Stay calm!
+- Stay calm.
 You could end up alienating yourself from your entire audience if you get aggressive or negative with a difficult audience member

 - Allow them to have their say … to a certain degree.
 Because once they have said their piece, they might just leave it at that.
 If you gag them immediately, they will persist throughout the presentation to be cynical and try to interrupt you